Online Banking Agreement

 PERSON OR ENTITY OTHER THAN THE TRI-COUNTY BANK AND WITH REGARD TO SERVICES OR PRODUCTS OFFERED THROUGH THE SITE BY THE TRI-COUNTY BANK, UNLESS OTHERWISE EXPRESSLY PROVIDED HEREIN, THE TRI-COUNTY BANK MAKES NO WARRANTY OF MERCHANTABILITY OR WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE WITH REGARD TO SUCH SERVICES AND PRODUCTS AND THE TRI-COUNTY BANK SPECIFICALLY DISCLAIMS ALL OTHER WARRANTIES WITH REGARD TO SUCH SERVICES AND PRODUCTS.

 By accessing the Services, you hereby acknowledge that you will be entering a protected web site owned by The Tri-County Bank, which may be used only for authorized purposes.
 The Bank may monitor and audit usage of the System, and all persons are hereby notified that use of the Services constitutes consent to such monitoring and auditing.
-Unauthorized attempts to up-load information and/or change information on these web sites are strictly prohibited and are subject to prosecution under the Computer Fraud and Abuse Act of 1986.
+Unauthorized attempts to upload information and/or change information on these web sites are strictly prohibited and are subject to prosecution under the Computer Fraud and Abuse Act of 1986.
 PassMark is an additional layer of security that is now a standard part of your Tricountybank.com Online Banking login routine.
-PassMark is made up of three parts: an authentication image, a pass phrase and three challenge questions only known to you.
-When you're at your own computer, enter your Access ID and then click on the Submit button.
-We'll show your PassMark image and pass phrase, which verifies that you're at the valid Online Banking site at The Tri-County Bank.
-Now you know it's safe to enter your Password to access your information.
-When you're signing in from a different computer, we'll ask one of your challenge questions to verify your identity and whether you wish to register your computer.
-If you select this option, the Advanced Online Authentication system will then capture the information about the computer so that you will not have to answer a challenge question the next time you log in from that same machine.
-Your secret PassMark authentication image and pass phrase will appear after you answer correctly.
-You'll know it's safe to enter your Password and login; and we'll know that you are the authorized user.
+Multifactor authentication uses multiple characteristics to determine a consumer’s identity.

 CHARGES AND FEES

-Customer Service requests for which you may be charged by The Tri-County Bank include: ordering checks, bill payment services, and transaction fees for home equity lines of credit transfers.
-These service requests are subject to The Tri-County Bank's normal service charges that were disclosed at account opening and in any subsequent editions of or amendments to our Service Fee Schedule.
+Customer Service requests for which you may be charged by The Tri-County Bank include: ordering checks and transaction fees for home equity lines of credit transfers.
+These service requests are subject to The Tri-County Bank’s normal service charges that were disclosed at account opening and in any subsequent editions of or amendments to our Service Fee Schedule.
 Charges shall be automatically deducted from your account and the Bank shall provide you a monthly notice of such debit(s) on your statement.

-Transfers of funds using the Service are free except as follows.
-If you have a Regular Variable Rate Savings Account, the number of transactions that you are allowed during a monthly statement cycle is limited.
-Transfers through the Service are counted, and if you exceed the total number of authorized transactions for these accounts, your account will be charged $.50 for each withdrawal after three (3) per month as stated in the Service Fee Schedule and Truth-in-Savings disclosure.
-If a transfer from a deposit account draws funds from an overdraft line of credit, or you directly make a transfer from your line of credit, you will be charged a $2.00 fee for each advance, as stated in your Demand Deposit Loan Account Agreement and on the Service Fee Schedule.
+Transfers of funds using the Service are free except as follows: If you have a Regular or Business Variable Rate Savings Account, a Money Market Demand Account (MMDA) or Business MMDA your account will be charged $2.00 for each withdrawal after fifteen (15) per month or statement cycle as stated in the Service Fee Schedule and Truth-in-Savings disclosure.
+If a transfer from a deposit account draws funds from an overdraft line of credit, or you directly make a transfer from your line of credit, you will be charged a $5.00 fee for each advance, as stated in your Demand Deposit Loan Account Agreement and on the Service Fee Schedule.

 ELECTRONIC FUND TRANSFERS DISCLOSURE